Picking a divorce coach is easier when you feel like you get where they’re coming from.

 There’s so much acceptance and perfection and abundance in nature.
 And we think about how the flowers work with the bees and the scorpions work with the mulch and the sandpipers work with the crabs and it all just works.
 It’s a deeply rooted reminder for me that everything is OK if you let it be and so much of what we deal with in our minds is bullshit and made up and because we are getting in our own way.
 When I go outside and take a moment to breathe, I feel almost instantly connected to what’s real.

-The Divorce Diary Road Trip community is filled with women with stories like mine and like yours, too.
+The Divorce Diary Road Trip community is filled with women after divorce with stories like mine and like yours, too.

-Join us in a safe inner circle with high-level coaching and nurturing.
+Join us in a safe inner circle with high-level divorce coaching and nurturing.